On the Algebraic Bases of Polyzetas: Introduction

-In this numerical approach, the main problem is to detect with near certainty which polyzetas can not be expressed on $\{\zeta(2),\ldots,\zeta(s+k)\}$ and are qualified as \textit{new constants} \cite{borwein2,borwein4} (as for the Euler's result on $\zeta(6,2)$).
-Then such polyzetas could be $\Q$-algebraically independent on $\{\zeta(2),\ldots,\zeta(s+k)\}$ (see Example \ref{E} below) and the polyzetas could be transcendent numbers (see the proof of Corollary \ref{transcendent} below).
-Checking linear relations on $\{\zeta(s_1,\ldots,s_r)\}^{r\ge1}_{s_1>1,s_2,\ldots,s_r\ge1\atop2\le s_1+\ldots+s_r\le12}$ by LLL, Zagier states that the $\Q$-module generated by MZV is apparently graded (see Theorem \ref{graded} below for proof) and then guess
+In this numerical appoximation approach, the main problem is to detect with near certainty which polyzetas can not be expressed on $\{\zeta(2),\ldots,\zeta(s+k)\}$ and are qualified as \textit{new constants} \cite{borwein2,borwein4} (as for the Euler's result on $\zeta(6,2)$).
+Then such polyzetas could be $\Q$-algebraically independent on $\{\zeta(2),\ldots,\zeta(s+k)\}$ (also see Example \ref{E} below) and these polyzetas could be transcendental numbers (see the proof of Corollary \ref{transcendent} below).